designRateConverter

 set to 2 and Inf

-to 2 imposes the design to have a maximum of two stages.
+to 2 means that the design must have a maximum of two stages.
 Setting MaxStages

 to Inf

-allows as many stages as needed to obtain an optimal design.
+allows the function to use as many stages as needed to obtain an optimal design.
 Compare the cost of implementing the two filters.

 Use the designRateConverter